SkyrunnerOO7/Prograaming_Aditya_Verma-/Dynamic programming DP/LEC_25 Minimum Number of Insertion and Deletion to convert String a to String b.md

   4/- FINALLY FOR Minimum number of deletions and insertions.
               RETURN (NUMBER OF DELETION + NUMBER OF INSERTION)

+Note : n and m are inverse
+I usually do n then m

 ```java
 class Solution {
     public int minDistance(String X, String Y) {